 Jane Eyre (1996): Master Director, Choppy Script

-serious reviewer of Jane Eyre films, I saw the 1996 movie version.
+becoming a serious reviewer of Jane Eyre films, I saw the 1996

-It made little impression on me; all I recalled years later was that William Hurt was a poor choice to play
+movie version.
+It made little impression on me; all I recalled years later was that William Hurt was a poor

-watched it again, and my memory was accurate on both counts: Hurt should not have played Rochester, and the film
+late 2011) watched it again, and my memory was accurate on both counts: Hurt should not have played Rochester,

-the movie lacks high points; its acclaimed director, Franco Zeffirelli, did exercise his formidable skills.
+to say the movie lacks high points; its acclaimed director, Franco Zeffirelli, did exercise his formidable

-However, limitations of time and script keep this from the top ranks of Jane Eyre film treatments.
+skills.
+However, limitations of time and script keep this from the top ranks of Jane Eyre film

-under two hours, this production couldn't portray all of Bronte's rich developments, but its herky-jerky,
+this production couldn't portray all of Brontë's rich developments, but its herky-jerky, cut-and-paste

 original.